Ju-Fi/Mocha/README.md

 All of the operations work the way you expect them to, with + adding numbers, - subtracting numbers, * multiplying, / dividing, and % returning remainders.

-## Misc
+## Keywords
-At the moment there are no keywords, however there are plans to add other operations, along with conditional statements.
-There are two additional things you can call: `.` and `;`.
+`println` will print the value that is atop the stack.

-`.` is a stand in for print line, and will print whatever value is atop the stack.
+`printlnd` will print the value that is atop the stack and then drop it from the stack.
-`;` clears the entire stack.
-Both of these are temporary and will be replaced.